 Restatement of the Problem

 Soccer team is a typical type of a team.
-In a soccer team, players show their outstanding soccer skills when team members corporate with each other in order to win a game.
+In a soccer team, players can get the most out of their soccer skills when team members corporate well with each other in order to win a game.

-Networks are built to show how the ball pass between players, through which network patterns are identified, especially small range collaborations, such as dyadic and triadic configurations.
+Networks are built to show how the ball pass between players, through which network patterns are identified, especially the collaborations on a small scale, such as dyadic and triadic configurations.
 Some other indicators are identified to describe a team’s strategies.

 Performance indicators are identified to reflect their teamwork in three aspects: structural, configurational and dynamical aspects.
 Through the aspects an evaluation model is built.
-The model is used to evaluate a team’s performance and matches’ process.
+The model is used to evaluate a team’s performance and the matches’ process.

 With the model, we can evaluate a team’s ability and give the coaches advice to improve their performance.

-Teams in other fields are similar witha soccer team.
+Teams in other fields are similar to a soccer team.
 A team’s success depends on every member’s abilities and hard work, several team members’ cooperation and the team’s cohesive force.
 More aspects should be added to a complex team in various fields.

 Assumptions